 What’s your objective for this first outreach?
 To set up a meeting?
 Get some more information?
 Receive a referral?
 Figuring out your ask and categorizing it as “weak” or “strong” will help you determine whether to call or email.

-Once you know your close and have determined if it’s strong or weak, it’s easy to choose between a call or an email.
+Once you know you're close and have determined if it’s strong or weak, it’s easy to choose between a call or an email.
 If you’re putting forth a strong close, pick up the phone.
-Because these asks require more from the prospect, salespeople need to employ their closing skills to secure a "yes."
-And it’s far easier to persuade on a phone call, when a rep can respond to and smooth over objections in real time.
+Since these asks require more from the prospect, salespeople need to employ their closing skills to secure a "yes."
+And it’s far easier to persuade on a phone call — when a rep can respond to and smooth over objections in real-time.

 But if the ask is weak, draft an email.
 Don’t take up the prospect’s time on the phone unnecessarily if your request can be fulfilled with a few short lines of text.

-Don’t let fear block your way to connecting with a buyer.
+Don’t let fear block you from connecting with a buyer.
 Reverse this equation and watch your response rates climb.

 Do individual contributors have assistants?
 Not usually.
 But do C-level executives?
 Almost always.